Introduction and Materials for Physicians

 • ThyCa's Research Grants are open to all institutions and all researchers worldwide.
 Grants are awarded on the basis of scientific merit, regardless of hospital or institutional affiliation.

-• Independent expert panels of the American Thyroid Association (ATA) and American Association of Endocrine surgeons (AAES) review applications and make recommendations with ThyCa making the final selections.
+• Independent expert panels of the American Thyroid Association (ATA), the American Association of Endocrine surgeons (AAES), and the American Head and Neck Society (AHNS) review applications and make recommendations with ThyCa making the final selections.

 • Our research fundraising campaign unites survivors, family, friends, neighbors, and loved ones in an international effort to raise funds to combat thyroid cancer.